smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 * From base ``CXXRecordDecl``:

   * ``PointerUnion<...> TemplateOrInstantiation``:
-    This field is slightly misnamed, as the "or instantiation" part really should be something like "or member specialization".
+    This field is arguably slightly misnamed, as the "or instantiation" part really should be understood as something like "or member specialization".
 Since this class is neither a template nor a member specialization (discussed later), the field is ``nullptr``.

 * From base ``TypeDecl``: